stek765/Calory-App/README.md

 # Calory-App
 a Calory App to connect to fat secret and scrape searched foods Nutritional Facts in a cool way.

-This is electron, so to run it: npm start
+This is electron, so to run it: npm start  BUT FIRST install anxios: npm install axios